Got your data in the cloud? That’s nice.

 Before signing a contract, make sure it addresses the following:

 - Is the provider obligated to replace your stored data if a disaster destroys their servers?

 - Are there resources in place to back-up your data to ensure that there cannot be any permanent loss?

 - Is the timeframe for the cloud provider to restore your data short enough for your business?

 - Where is the data stored?
 While your provider may be headquartered in Canada, it could utilize server space in multiple countries.
 Depending on the location, this could mean reduced security standards.

 - Is the process to transfer data from their servers back into your control well-defined, should your business relationship end for any number of reasons?

-You are never done with cyber-security even once you complete your due diligence and select a cloud provider that you can entrust with your data.
+You’re never done with cybersecurity even once you complete your due diligence and select a cloud provider that you can entrust with your data.
 Despite your best efforts, you could still experience a breach.